Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 Large Goldendoodle with a thick, well-kept coat may be comfortable in temperatures even lower than that.
 Each dog is unique, so it’s up to you to monitor your Goldendoodle to see how comfortable they are in the cold.

 Also, short fur helps keep dogs cool, but only up to a certain point – a Goldendoodle shaved down to the skin will get hot faster than one with ½” of fur left to protect their skin from the sun’s rays.
-Meanwhile, shaggy Doodles are likely to get hot faster than ones with shorter cuts.
+Meanwhile, shaggy Doodles will likely get hot faster than those with shorter cuts.

 How Long Can a Goldendoodle Hold Their Bladder?